mfournial/rvtune/README.md

-# Simple VTune control for Rust
+# Simple Intel SEAPI bindings for Rust

 The goal of this library is to have a minimalistic control wrapper for using vtune with rust code to be able to:
 * Create domains